 Economics Terms A-Z

-A problem of adverse selection occurs in the case of asymmetric information whenever a better informed market player uses information to take advantage of another player in the market who does not hold that information.
+Adverse selection occurs as a case of asymmetric information whenever a more well-informed market player uses information to take advantage of another player in the market who does not hold that information.
 In turn, this adversely affects participation in the market.

 Common examples of adverse selection include the market for insurance and the labour market

 In the insurance market, providers know less about their customers’ risk levels than the customers themselves, and riskier customers have a greater interest in purchasing insurance.
 Risky customers then dominate the insurance market, increasing the cost to providers because there are more claims from such customers.